 Polyurethane foam is one of the most common crib mattress components (and adult mattresses, too).

-To make polyurethane foams, manufacturers react diisocyanates (methylene diphenyl diisocyanate [MDI] and/or toluene diisocyanate [TDI]) with polyols and water.
+To make polyurethane foams and memory foam, manufacturers react diisocyanates (methylene diphenyl diisocyanate [MDI] and/or toluene diisocyanate [TDI]) with polyols and water.
 It may also contain other chemical catalysts, blowing agents and flame retardants.

 In “normal” flexible polyurethane foam (as opposed to plant-based foam), both the polyols and the isocyanates are petroleum-based.
 In other words, it’s made from non-renewable resources.